 Showing jealousy and concern over these issues early on in the dating process is troublesome and not warranted.

-Remember, you are both single.
-Wondering if someone is dating someone else is a wasted cause.
+Remember, you are both single people.
+Wondering if your new love interest is swiping on profiles or dating someone else is a wasted cause in those early days.

 In the meantime, just focus on enjoying each other’s company.